The Saville Swift Executive Test (2024 Guide)

-The Swift Executive Test is a three-stage aptitude assessment that is primarily used during the recruitment process when a company is looking to fill management and director roles.
+The Swift Executive Test is a three-stage psychometric test, designed by Saville Consulting, that is primarily used during the recruitment process when a company is looking to fill management and director roles.

 If a company chooses to use these tests within the recruitment process, it will usually be because they are looking for a very specific set of skills and abilities for an individual to sufficiently fulfill their role within the business.

-During the recruitment process, candidates will be asked to complete the test before potentially being selected for an interview.
+During the recruitment process, test-takers will be asked to complete the test before potentially being selected for an interview.

 Individuals will generally be asked to complete the tests online.
 Occasionally, an applicant will be asked to complete a longer version of the test at an assessment centre or a location of the employer's choice.